pygame/pygame/docs/reST/ref/pixelarray.rst

      pxarray[::2] = (0, 0, 0)                  # Same as [::2, :]

-   During its lifetime, the PixelArray locks the surface, thus you explicitly have to delete it once its not used anymore and the surface should perform operations in the same scope.
+   During its lifetime, the PixelArray locks the surface, thus you explicitly have to delete it once its not used any more and the surface should perform operations in the same scope.
 A simple ``:`` slice index for the column can be omitted.